 Middle Eastern Recipes

-- Use oils with a high smoking point to avoid harmful compounds.
+- Use oils with a high smoke point to avoid harmful compounds.

 Have a Question or Comment?